A-M-French/2018-samples/README.md

 # 2018-samples

+This infirmation is intended for hiring managers, potential colleagues, and professionals, to aid you in evaluating my technical capabilities and my past employment.
 This folder contains the following files.

-This is intended for hiring managers, potential colleagues, and professionals, to aid you in evaluating my technical capabilities and my past employment.

 === ATS Resume ===